Financial help if you are caring for someone with a disability or illness

 How to claim carer’s allowance

-You can apply for carer’s allowance online at GOV.UK or by calling the Carer’s Allowance Unit and asking for form DS700.
+You can apply for carer’s allowance online or download the application form at GOV.UK.
+You can also call the Carer’s Allowance Unit and ask for the application from to be sent to you.

 What to do if you are told you can’t get carer’s allowance